yieme/byrnie/README.md

 1. Rework Riot compiler to generate Mithril
 2. Sweet.js -> MSX -> Mithril

+## Feedback

+Add an issue to let me know if you support this idea or have other thoughts :-)

 ## Byrnie name

 Pronounced: [bur-nee], a byrnie is a scottish variant for [coat of mail armour or hauberk](http://dictionary.reference.com/browse/byrnie)